JJ/hoborg/README.md

 Start reading and participating
 ---------------------------------------

 Just go to [the novel](text/text.md).
-You can also [read about the characters](text/characters.md), although doing so might result in spoilerage.
+You can also [read about the characters](text/characters.md), although doing so might result in spoilerage, or about the [geography of the Republic of Florida](text/geography.md).

 How this can help
 -----------------------